 What is a cognate?

 A cognate is a word that looks similar in two languages and has similar meanings in both.
-And when it comes to learning a new language, a cognate is your best friend!
-Even if you've never officially learned the cognate in your new language, you can make a good guess about what it means.
-It's like getting vocabulary for free!
+And when you start learning a new language, a cognate is your best friend!
+Even if you’ve never officially learned the cognate in your new language, you can make a good guess about what it means.
+It’s like getting vocabulary for free!

 Languages might share cognates because they both evolved from a common language or because one language borrowed a word from another language: